juanjosalco/My_Little_Robot/README.md

 - Yacc (Bison): A parser generator that was used to generate the parser for the robot program.
 Yacc is a tool that generates code for parsing input streams and is commonly used in the development of compilers and interpreters.

+- C++: This language was used to create the cpu and read instruction by instruction in the assembly file in order to print a matrix of 10x10 and the path the robot followed.

 These tools were chosen because they are widely used in the development of compilers and interpreters, and are well-suited for implementing the grammar-based approach used in this project.
 Flex and Yacc were chosen because of their ease of use and ability to generate efficient code for scanning and parsing input streams.

 ## Context Free Grammar